Antoine Griezmann: Outside football

-Personal life
+Personal life and controversies

 Since 2011, Griezmann has been in a relationship with Erika Choperena, a Spanish native of the Basque Country.
 They got married on 15 June 2017.
-They had their first child, a daughter, in April 2016.
-The couple's second child was born in April 2019.
-In April 2021, the couple had their third child, a daughter; all three siblings share the same birthday.
+In April 2016, they had their first child, a daughter.
+The couple's second child, a boy, was born in April 2019.
+In April 2021, the couple had their third child, another daughter.
+All of the couple's children share a birthday that is 8 April until they welcomed their fourth child and second boy, Shai, on 15 June 2025.
 Griezmann is Catholic.

 Griezmann's sister was a survivor of the siege of the Bataclan theatre in the November 2015 Paris attacks, which took place as he was playing against Germany at the Stade de France, which was also site of an explosion in the same attacks.

 On 17 December 2017, Griezmann caused controversy by sharing a photo of himself dressed as a Harlem Globetrotter on his social media accounts; the outfit included blackface and an afro wig.
 After severe criticism, Griezmann deleted the posts and made an apology.

 Griezmann's father became the president of UF Mâconnais in 2020, the club for which Griezmann played in his youth.

 In July 2021, video footage of Griezmann along with teammate Ousmane Dembélé circulated online, whereby he was seen laughing at derogatory racial comments made by Dembélé against the Japanese technicians in their hotel room.
 Griezmann apologised for the video on Twitter, but denied accusations of racism.